ProjectSWGCore/Holocore/README.md

 ## Credentials ##

 Default credentials are currently created.
 Your username is `holocore` and your password is `password`.
+This user has the highest admin level assigned to it.

 ## Contributing ##